Bay of Plenty

 Mary Hodson is our Central and Lower North Island Regional Director and One of Our Bay of PlentyTherapists

 I am the senior consultant for Tauranga/ Mount Maunganui and I have been working with people with all kinds sexuality concerns since 2005 when I completed advanced sex therapy training.
 I specialise in working with couples with emotional and sexual intimacy difficulties and couples where one or both partners have a sexual addiction (now known as 'Out of Control sexual Behaviour' or OCSB).
-I am registered as a sensitive claims provider with ACC.

 I am a member of both the New Zealand Association of Counsellors and the World Association of Sexologists (Asia-Pacific region) and I am registered with the NZ Council for Educational Research.